$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Introduction

-In this work, we have presented \texttt{$\mu$-GLANCE} a novel technique to detect chromatically and achromatically lensed gravitational waves.This work is organised as follows: in section \ref{sec:2}, we discuss gravitational lensing of GWs and its strong lensing and microlensing regime.
+In this work, we have presented \texttt{$\mu$-GLANCE} a novel technique to detect chromatically and achromatically lensed GWs.
+This work is organised as follows: in section \ref{sec:2}, we discuss gravitational lensing of GWs and its geometric-optics and WO microlensing regime.
 Here, we also motivate about the particular lensing amplification model used in this work.
 We discuss the salient features of \texttt{$\mu$-GLANCE}, its strengths and weaknesses in detecting lensed GWs in section \ref{sec:3}.
 In section \ref{sec:4} we discuss the methodology used and the mathematical framework behind the cross-correlation based technique.
-We apply the technique on simulated GW data in section \ref{sec:5} and show its performance of detecting microlensed signals.
-In section \ref{sec:6}, we present the effect of variation of the source and lens parameters and how that supports us for a confident microlensing detection.
-To remove the inference biases on the source parameters caused by microlensing, we jointly estimate the source and lens parameters in section \ref{sec:jointpe}.
-The false alarm rate associated with a microlensing detection is calculated in section \ref{sec:8}.
-In section \ref{sec:9}, we discuss the possible caveats and the future prospects of \texttt{$\mu$-GLANCE} in the detection of a microlensed GW.
+We apply the technique on simulated GW data in section \ref{sec:5} and show its performance of detecting WO microlensed signals.
+In section \ref{sec:6}, we present the effect of variation of the source and lens parameters and how that supports us for a confident WO microlensing detection.
+To remove the inference biases on the source parameters caused by WO microlensing, we jointly estimate the source and lensing template parameters in section \ref{sec:jointpe}.
+The false alarm rate associated with a WO microlensing detection is calculated in section \ref{sec:8}.
+In section \ref{sec:9}, we discuss the possible caveats and the future prospects of \texttt{$\mu$-GLANCE} in the detection of a WO microlensed GW.